-Myanmar travel costs and prices: How much does travelling in Myanmar cost?
+Myanmar travel costs and prices: How much does traveling in Myanmar cost?

 Myanmar has a reputation of being a very expensive travel destination.
 Let’s start with the good news: That’s bullshit.
 We spent a month traveling in Myanmar and kept close track of what we spent.
 Of course, you can drop a lot of money in Myanmar if you stay at luxury accommodations, get chauffeured around by a private driver, and eat nothing but Western food.